mflova/mflova-coding-guidelines/python/math_optimization/concepts.md

           Hessian.
 The second one is Large-Memory wich optimizes better for the RAM usage (ideal for high dimensionality problems).
 These might require more iterations but it is more robust than GN (the next method).
-        - Gauss-Newton: This one approximates the Hessian by using the Jacobian (Jt x J).
+        - Gauss-Newton (`LS`): This one approximates the Hessian by using the Jacobian (Jt x J).
 Quicker than the previous one but it is considered less robust, especially if residuals are not small or if the problem is not very lineal.

     - Trust-region: While the previous methods blindly rely on the Hessian (either exact calculation or approximation), these ones defines a trust-region.
 These define a